sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Procurement

-What the {ref}`TRE operator <admin_roles>` does to ensure the effective sourcing, purchasing and supply of the goods and services that enable them to operate.
+What the {ref}`TRE operator <infrastructure_roles>` does to ensure the effective sourcing, purchasing and supply of the goods and services that enable them to operate.

 ```{list-table}
 :header-rows: 1